Information-Theoretic Solutions for Seedless QRNG Bootstrapping and Hybrid PQC-QKD Key Combination: Outline of modified Muckle -like protocol

 With the protocol presented in figure~\ref{fig:modified_MuckleSharp}, there are further case scenarios that are not explored here; for example, everything but $ss_I$ and $ss_R$ is compromised.
 The length of the extended PQC keys $k_{pq_I}$ and $k_{pq_R}$ can be estimated through the same reasoning used to estimate the length of $k_{qkd}$.
-Note that the expansion of the initial PQC keys is not necessary if the original keys are already long enough.

-To conclude Appendix~\ref{AppendixA}, we provide remarks on entity protection—the property of concealing an entity's identity (for instance certificate information), and on seed integrity checks, are provided.
+To conclude Appendix~\ref{AppendixA}, remarks on entity protection, the property of concealing an entity's identity (for instance certificate information), and on seed integrity checks, are provided.
 Typically, entity protection is achieved via Authenticated Encryption with Associated Data (AEAD), often implemented using computationally secure algorithms such as AES and HMAC-SHA.
 This process generally involves encrypting the plaintext certificates with AES to produce a ciphertext, which is then used to compute an HMAC tag.
 The concatenation of the ciphertext and the tag is then transmitted.

-However, this construction is not ITS; an unbounded adversary without the QKD key could trivially compromise the entity protection.
-To achieve ITS-AEAD, one must encrypt the plaintext using an OTP and compute an ITS-MAC of the resulting ciphertext.
-While this requires a larger key volume, it guarantees ITS entity protection.
-If Associated Data (public data) is included to be sent, the ITS-MAC must be computed over both the ciphertext and the associated data, to ensure integrity.
+However, this construction lacks ITS security; an unbounded adversary without the QKD key could trivially compromise the entity protection.
+To achieve ITS-AEAD, one must encrypt the plaintext using a OTP and compute an ITS-MAC over the resulting ciphertext.
+While this requires a larger key sizes, it guarantees ITS entity protection.
+If Associated Data (public data) is included, the ITS-MAC must be computed over both the ciphertext and the Associated Data, to ensure integrity.
 Notice that in the protocol presented in Figure~\ref{fig:modified_MuckleSharp}, the seeds $s_1$, $s_2$, $s_3$ and $s_4$ are treated as Associated Data within the ITS-AEAD primitive.
 This ensures their integrity and prevents an adversary from swapping the random seeds for ``weak" material, such as all zeros which would cause the Toeplitz matrix to collapse and compromise the intermediate keys.

 The security of this entity protection depends on the status of the QKD material and the protocol state:

 \begin{itemize} \item With compromised QKD material and computationally bounded adversary: computationally secure entity protection is achieved only partially, mirroring the Muckle protocols.
 Because $\mathsf{SecState}$ is public during the initial execution, the first party to reveal their identity (certificates) is vulnerable in the first steps, as the AEAD tags are computed using only ephemeral material and the publicly known $\mathsf{SecState}$.
 If a protocol completes successfully then computationally secure entity protection for both sides is achieved. \item With secure QKD material and unbounded adversary: entity protection reaches full ITS security, as that AEAD tags are ITS in the first place, security provided by the QKD keys.
 Since the unbounded adversary has no access to the QKD keys, the first party revealing their entity (certificate) is not vulnerable to exposure. \end{itemize}